bbbbbr/gameboy_color_frame_off_persistence/Readme.md

 since it continually modifies the GBC color palette registers as the screen is being drawn for each frame.

-This means that screen LCD drivers screens or hardware PPU implementations (FPGA-based clones) which don't exactly mimic the OEM behavior will exhibit various kinds of image degradation on persisted frames, while OEM console with an original screen (and most aftermarket LCDs) will continue to show the original image without issue aside from some shimmering).
+This means that screen LCD drivers or hardware PPU implementations (FPGA-based clones) which don't exactly mimic the OEM behavior will exhibit various kinds of image degradation on persisted frames, while an OEM console with an original screen (and most aftermarket LCDs) will continue to show the original image without issue aside from some shimmering.

 # Hardware Behavior
 See the photos in the `console_photos` folder for examples from OEM and Clone hardware.